-Wet Cappuccino is a twist on the regular cappuccino that consists of a double shot of espresso, a thin coating of steamed milk, and a fluffy layer of foam on top.
+Dry Cappuccino is a twist on the regular cappuccino that consists of a double shot of espresso, a thin coating of steamed milk, and a thick layer of foam on top.
 It has a drier and less creamy texture than its wet cousin as it has more foam.

-The frothy foam on top adds a delicate and pleasing mouthfeel, making it a favorite among coffee aficionados who prefer a more robust and less sweet coffee taste.
+The frothy foam on top adds a delicate and pleasing mouthfeel, making it a favorite among coffee aficionados who prefer a more strong and less sweet coffee taste.

 The taste and flavors of wet vs dry cappuccino

 A dry cappuccino contains less milk and more foam, resulting in a stronger and more intense espresso flavor.
-The abundant airy foam acts as an insulator to keep the espresso hotter for longer.
+While a wet cappuccino has more steamed milk, so it tastes creamier and more mellow much similar to a Latte.

 I’d say a dry cappuccino is for hardcore espresso fans who love an extra bold, frothy drink.
-Wet cappuccinos are better if you like a cozier, gentler coffee experience.
+Wet cappuccinos are better if you like a creamy and gentle coffee experience.

 the texture of wet vs Dry Cappuccino